neuralmagic/deepsparse/examples/huggingface-transformers/README.md

-The DeepSparse-HuggingFace pipeline integration provides a simple API dedicated to several tasks, following is an example using a pruned BERT model from sparsezoo for Question-Answering task.
+The DeepSparse-HuggingFace pipeline integration provides a simple API dedicated to several tasks, following is an example using a pruned BERT model from the SparseZoo for Question-Answering task.
 The current version of the pipeline supports only `question-answering` tasks,